rmalesevich/existintegrations2/README.md

 Laravel application that connects disparate data sources with [Exist.io](https://exist.io).

+As of 2024-APR-20, Exist Integrations will cease to function.
+There are some logical errors based on the various APIs and I've had no time to work on it.
+It's unfortunate that I couldn't get a longer runway or alternative scripts to run, but for my situation I needed to get this off my plate.
+The repository is archived and read-only so you can use it for the basis of your own integrations to Exist.

 ## .env setup

 To connect to the various services that use OAuth 2.0, you will need to add the following parameters to support the Client ID and Client Secret.